port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/datadog.md

 # Datadog

-Our Datadog integration allows you to import `monitors` (also known as alerts), `slos`, and `services` from your Datadog account into Port, according to your mapping and definition.
+Our Datadog integration allows you to import `monitors` (also known as alerts), `services`,  `slos`, and `sloHistory` from your Datadog account into Port, according to your mapping and definition.

 ## Common use cases

-- Map monitors, slos and services in your Datadog workspace environment.
+- Map monitors, services, slos and slo history in your Datadog workspace environment.
 - Watch for object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.
 - Create/delete Datadog objects using self-service actions.